Quantum Computer Search Algorithms

 The four algorithms and links to further information are:

-shows these algorithms with larger problems.
+A Java demo shows these algorithms with larger problems.